rushiiMachine/blog/src/content/posts/connecting-to-raspi-via-ethernet/index.md

 ---
 title: "Connecting to a Raspberry Pi over Ethernet"
-description: "I was in too much of a rush to do it the right way"
+description: "I was in too much of a rush to do it the \"right way\""
 published: 2025-08-07
 updated: 2025-08-09
 draft: false